 This project is also about sharing work with people who are inspired by it.
 Periodically, I will post several small studies, wrapped on gallery frames, to my Instagram feed only.
 If you love a piece and you’d like to have it in your life, submit an offer using the form below.
 Offer a price that feels good to you and also let me know why it resonates with you.

 I know it can feel uncomfortable coming up with a price to offer, but I believe this form of exchange fosters a shared experience, and a way for both of us to connect, and any number that feels good to you is truly the right amount.
 If you have the means, consider an amount that makes you feel generous.
 If your resources are limited, please know that any amount that works for you is perfect.

-I will take offers for 2 days and on the 3rd day, I will choose a recipient for each piece, and send an invoice.
+This week I will take offers for 2 days and on Friday I will choose a recipient for each piece, and send an invoice.
 All payments will be through my website, and can be made with PayPal, or a credit card.
 Shipping will be a flat rate of $8 US or $29 international.
 Taxes will be charged if applicable.